When Hollywood needs a movie villain, the tech bro answers

 But in recent years, the tech bro has proliferated on movie screens as Hollywood’s go-to bad guy.
 It’s a rise that has mirrored mounting fears over technology’s expanding reach into our lives and increasing skepticism for the not always altruistic motives of the men – and it is mostly men – who control today’s digital empires.

 We’ve had the devious Biosyn Genetics CEO (Campbell Scott) in “Jurassic World: Dominion, a franchise dedicated to the peril of tech overreach; Chris Hemsworth’s biotech overlord in “Spiderhead”; and Mark Rylance’s maybe-Earth-destroying tech guru in 2021’s “Don’t Look Up.”
-We’ve had Eisenberg, again, as a tech bro-styled Lex Luthor in 2016’s “Batman v.
+We’ve had Jesse Eisenberg, who indelibly played Facebook co-founder Mark Zuckerberg in 2010’s “The Social Network,” as a tech bro-styled Lex Luthor in 2016’s “Batman v.
 Superman”; Harry Melling’s pharmaceutical entrepreneur in 2020’s “The Old Guard”; Taika Waititi’s rule-breaking videogame mogul in 2021’s “Free Guy”; Oscar Isaac’s search engine CEO in 2014’s “Ex Machina”; and the critical portrait of the Apple co-founder in 2015’s “Steve Jobs.”

 Kids movies, too, regularly channel parental anxieties about technology’s impact on children.
 In 2021’s “The Mitchells vs. the Machines,” a newly launched AI brings about a robot apocalypse.
 “Ron’s Gone Wrong” (2021) also used a robot metaphor for smartphone addiction.
 And TV series have just as aggressively rushed to dramatize Big Tech blunders.
 Recent entries include: Uber’s Travis Kalanick in Showtime’s “Super Pumped”; Theranos’ Elizabeth Holmes in Hulu’s “The Dropout”; and WeWork’s Adam and Rebekah Neumann in Apple TV’s “We Crashed.”